ArunChandV/ng-dropdown-multiselect/README.md

 This package was forked from https://github.com/dotansimha/angularjs-dropdown-multiselect and the only differences from the original are:

-- Option (enableNewItem) to show a field to add a new item to the collection, and the respective event call (onNewItemAdd);
+- Option (enableNewItem) to show a field to add a new item to the collection, and the respective event call (onNewItemAdd) and action button (hideNewItemButton);
 - Option (alwaysOpened) to leave the menu always opened;
 - When an item isn't selected, it shows a "cross" glyphicon;
 - 'active' class added to the main container so you know when the dropdown list is opened or not (only if you don't use the alwaysOpened setting);